JubSteven/JubSteven/README.md

 ## Hi there 👋

-I'm currently an undergraduate student in SJTU, and I am interested in generalizable VLMs, 3D computer vision and their intersection with robotics.
+I'm currently an undergraduate student in SJTU, and I am interested in 3D computer vision and generalizable VLMs.
 Feel free to contact me for discussion!

 <!--
   <p align="center">